medic/cht-docs/content/en/core/releases/feature_releases.md

 ---

-The Product Team has two dedicated sub-teams (Allies and Care Teams) who try to deliver the most impactful features at a pace that is faster than our regular release cycle.
-To this end, select partners working directly with the Product Team can access what are called "Feature Releases".
+To build and iterate on new features at a pace that is faster than our regular release cycle, some features are released in a _Feature Release_.
+Feature Releases are based on the most recent release and only include improvements related to a feature being developed.
+These releases are tested to be production-ready so that new features can be studied with CHT partners in a live deployment, with the aim of getting the feature ready for wider use in an upcoming release.

 ## Release names